 You may need to issue a new starter checklist to the deemed employee to gather the required information.

 What happens if the contractor disagrees with my IR35 classification?

 You may find that a contractor or agency disagrees with your findings via CEST, and therefore your classification of them as a deemed employee.

 Under the proposed client-led status disagreement process, proposed by the government, the contractor can contact you with their reasons for disagreeing.

-You must then respond within 45 days, during which time you should continue to treat the contractor as a deemed employee.
+You must then respond within 45 days, during which time you should continue to apply the rules in line with your original determination.

 You might respond restating your identification of the contractor if you continue to believe that’s the case, or the new information provided by them might mean they are not a deemed employee.